Version v4.1

-The manuscript version (permalink) was automatically generated from microct-ana-unibe-ch/microvasculature-manuscript@f72adca on December 20, 2024.
-Changes of this version to the submitted version are visualized here on GitHub.
+The manuscript version (permalink) was automatically generated from microct-ana-unibe-ch/microvasculature-manuscript@692f135 on March 25, 2025.
+Changes of this version to the originally submitted version are visualized here on GitHub.

 David Haberthür